thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (rest [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

 Splitting the rest of the elements in our collection into the lesser and greater groups is the trickiest part of the program.
-We can go to the trouble of writing a bespoke function that does this but <code>filterv</code> actually does just what we need.
+We can go to the trouble of writing a bespoke function that does this but <code>filter</code> actually does just what we need.

 <pre><code class="language-klipse">
-(filterv (fn [x]
+(filter (fn [x]
 	  (< x (first [6 5 8 11 3 2 7 9 4 1 10 12])))
         (rest [6 5 8 11 3 2 7 9 4 1 10 12]))
 </code></pre>

-<code>filterv</code> takes a function and a collection and returns only the elements of that collection which return <code>true</code> when applied to the function.
+<code>filter</code> takes a function and a collection and returns only the elements of that collection which return <code>true</code> when applied to the function.
 Here we’ve selected the rest of the elements that are less than the first element in the collection.

 Just as we did in the example containing <code>(< 17 6)</code> we can generalize this expression by replacing the vector of numbers with a variable. "coll" is often used for collections.
 Let's give the function a name too while we're at it.

 <pre><code class="language-klipse">
 (def lesser-numbers
   (fn [coll]
-    (filterv (fn [x]
+    (filter (fn [x]
     	      (< x (first coll)))
             (rest coll))))

 (lesser-numbers [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

-Notice how the function passed to <code>filterv</code> refers to  <code>coll</code>, the variable in the surrounding function.
+Notice how the function passed to <code>filter</code> refers to  <code>coll</code>, the variable in the surrounding function.
 Functions can reference anything in or surrounding them.
 A variable defined locally, a variable defined in a surrounding function, something <code>def</code>-ed in the program, a built-in function - these are all said to be "in scope".
 If a function uses the same name for a variable as something that is already in scope it won't affect either one.
 However, the variable name in the inner function will overshadow the outer thing preventing the outer thing from being referenced in the inner function.
 Scoping can be a strange concept until you've worked with it, luckily none of the code here does any overshadowing.

 If you take the output of <code>(lesser-numbers [6 5 8 11 3 2 7 9 4 1 10 12])</code> and repeatedly call <code>lesser-numbers</code> on it, you’ll begin to see the far left branch of our evaluation tree.
-Though you can do this by hand it can also be modeled within the language.
+Though you can do this by hand (if you turn the sequences back into vectors) it can also be modeled within the language.

 <pre><code class="language-klipse">
 (def lesser-numbers
   (fn [coll]
-    (filterv (fn [x]
+    (filter (fn [x]
     	      (< x (first coll)))
             (rest coll))))

 (take-while not-empty
             (iterate lesser-numbers